DevilYangS/MFENAS/README.md

 The current version is just a baseline approach for reference, the detailed explanation and useage will be given when this paper is accepted.
 Of course, you can study this source code yourself to help your work.

+To plot the architecture of found cell, you have to install \emph{pygraphviz} package and use 'Plot_network' function is utils.py.

 ## Acknowledgement
 Thanks for the help of [NAO](https://github.com/renqianluo/NAO_pytorch/tree/master/NAO_V2), [NSGA-Net](https://github.com/ianwhale/nsga-net) and [ACE-NAS](https://github.com/anonymone/ACE-NAS).